Opening the Charge Port

 Manually Releasing Charge Cable

-If the usual methods for releasing a charge cable from the charge port (using the charge handle release button, touchscreen, or mobile app) do not work, carefully follow these steps, try pressing and holding down the rear trunk button on the key fob accessory (if equipped) for 1-2 seconds.
+If the usual methods for releasing a charge cable from the charge port (using the charge handle release button, touchscreen, or mobile app) do not work, try pressing and holding down the rear trunk button on the key fob accessory (if equipped) for 1-2 seconds.
 If it still doesn't release, carefully follow these steps:

 - Ensure that Model 3 is not actively charging by displaying the charging screen on the touchscreen.
 If necessary, touch Stop Charging.